mmembrill/Meg-Brilleslyper/docs/index.md

-## Meg Brilleslyper: Vocalist (Mezzo Soprano)
+## Meg Brilleslyper: *Mezzo-Soprano*

 <!-- Want a banner image?
 Find the image you want and store it in the images directory with the name `banner.jpg`.
 (Or you can modify the file name in the next line, with any image URL you want. -->

 <!-- ![](images/banner.jpg){img:height="300px" width="100%"} -->
 <!-- If you don't want a banner, delete the previous line.  -->

-## Hello
+## Information

-- My name is Meg Brilleslyper
 - I am a senior at Discovery Canyon Campus High School in Colorado Springs
-- I plan to major in vocal performance in college beginning fall 2019.
+- I plan to major in vocal performance in college beginning Fall 2019.
 - Here is my [resume](https://mmembrill.github.io/Meg-Brilleslyper/Meg_resume.pdf).